Modeling the Dynamics of Influenza Virus Replication in Mammalian Cells

-With respect to state-of-the-art vaccine production and models already developed by our group (Heldt et al., 2012; Heldt et al., 2013), we investigate influenza virus replication in MDCK cells.
+With respect to state-of-the-art vaccine production and models already developed by our group (Heldt et al., 2012; Heldt et al., 2013; Laske et al., 2016), we investigate influenza virus replication in MDCK cells.
 Within each cell, the virus synthesizes three viral RNA species and up to eighteen viral proteins.
-We model these components quantitatively to determine their influence on the virus yield.
-Here, modeling an individual cell is a crucial step in understanding the infection dynamics in a cell population.
+We model these components quantitatively to determine their influence on virus infectivity and yield.
+In addition, we consider modeling of an individual cell is a crucial step towards understanding the infection dynamics in cell populations.

 In collaboration with the Molecular Biology group various experimental methods are used to validate the resulting model predictions in order to: